monika/monika.dev/src/projects/olipop.md

 title: OLIPOP
 thumbnail: images/img-olipop-full.jpg
 thumbnailAlt: The homepage of DrinkOlipop.com.
-intro: An e-commerce site for groundbreaking pre-biotic drink company OLIPOP built around their fresh new brand.
+intro: An e-commerce site for groundbreaking pre-biotic sparkling tonic company OLIPOP, built around their fresh new brand.
 ---

 ## The Project

+_A healthful and delicious pre-biotic sparkling tonic drink that needed a site as fresh and invigorating as its new branding._

 In the summer of 2018 the co-founders of OLIPOP, Ben Goodwin and David Lester, needed some help: they had a beautiful, delicious, pre-biotic drink ready to take to market but nowhere to sell it online and overwhelmed with the e-commerce options available to them.